Relative complexity of random walks in random sceneries: Introduction

-We state the results more precisely in \S1.
-The results on abstract relative complexity are proved in \S2.
-In \S3, we collect some random walk convergence results necessary for the proof of the distributional convergence of relative complexity for RWRS which is done in \S4.
+We state the results more precisely in Section~\ref{sec1}.
+The results on abstract relative complexity are proved in Section~\ref{sec2}.
+In Section~\ref{sec3}, we collect some random walk convergence results necessary for the proof of the distributional convergence of relative complexity for RWRS which is done in Section~\ref{sec4}.